 Belmont Neighborhood Vibe

-Belmont Real Estate
+Belmont Street Real Estate

 There’s lots of character in this neighborhood, and many houses have been restored to their original charm.
-Homes run the gamut of 20th century architecture, from classic Bungalow, to Old Portland, to Cape Cod, Four Square and more.
+Homes run the gamut of 20th-century architecture, from classic Bungalow, to Old Portland, to Cape Cod, Four Square and more.
 You’ll also find new construction condos and apartments smattered about the area.
 Homes here will be expensive and buyers will be fiercely competitive, so be on your toes if you really want to live here!

 If you are interested in buying or selling a home in this Portland neighborhood, visit our Portland Real Estate Page for more information, or visit our Portland Real Estate Map to search the RMLS for neighborhood homes for sale.